ravendb/book/Part2.md

 In this part, we'll learn about indexing and querying:

+* Deep dive into RavenDB Indexing implementation
+* Ad-hoc queries, automatic indexes and the query optimizer

 * Why do we need indexes?
 * Dynamic & static indexes
 * Simple (map only) indexes